The ultimate list of popular drinks in Italy to enjoy ‘la dolce vita’ on your trip to Italy

 This classic sweet and citrusy in taste Italian liqueur is made by soaking lemon zests in neutral grain alcohol for months.
 Traditionally it is served chilled after dinner as a digestive.
 Hm, can you imagine yourself sipping refreshing authentic limoncello on a hot summer evening on the Amalfi Coast?!

-Want to try first-class limoncello before heading to Italy?
+Want to try the first-class limoncello before heading to Italy?
 Try out Limoncello of Sorrento Marcati Gagliano!

 Although amaro in Italian literally means ‘bitter’, Amaro liquor is actually bitter and sweet in taste.